is386/spotifried/README.md

 Navigate to the `root` directory, then run the command `node server.js`.

 Then navigate to the `client` directory, then run the command `npm start`.

+Note: The server runs on port `5000` and the frontend runs on port `3000`.